How Log-Barrier Helps Exploration in Policy Optimization: Convergence of

-Theorem~\ref{thr:convergence_rate} provides a last-iterate convergence guarantee for \texttt{LB-SGB} to an $\epsilon$-optimal policy under the same assumptions of~\citet{mei2024bandit}.
-Our approach exploits a recurrence of the instantaneous regret (\citealp{montenegro2024learning}) that allows controlling the bias term $\beta = \sqrt{\frac{2bc^*}{\eta}}$.
+Theorem~\ref{thr:convergence_rate} provides a last-iterate convergence guarantee for \lbsgb to an $\epsilon$-optimal policy under the ``exploration'' assumption.
+Our approach exploits a recurrence of the instantaneous regret~\cite{montenegro2024learning} that allows controlling the bias term $\beta = \sqrt{2bc^*/\eta}$.
 This analysis highlights a structural trade-off: while the log-barrier prevents the vanishing gradient problem by ensuring that the optimal action $a^*$ is sampled with sufficient frequency, it simultaneously prevents the policy from learning the optimal deterministic policy.
 Hence, it is necessary to carefully tune the barrier parameter $\eta$ to ensure sufficient exploration without preventing it from learning the optimal one.

-In the limit $\eta \rightarrow \infty$, the regularized objective $\barrier$ asymptotically recovers the undergularized performance index $\mathcal{J}(\bt)$, eliminating the bias $\beta$.
-However, without the barrier, this regime risks the divergence of $c^*$, as the policy is no longer structurally prevented from forgetting the optimal action and approaching the simplex boundary.
-While Theorem~\ref{thr:convergence_rate} matches the rate established by~\citet{mei2024bandit} for a well-behaved $c^*$, Theorem~\ref{thr:worst_case_new} will show that \texttt{LB-SGB} implicitly controls exploration to guarantee convergence even in the worst-case scenarios where $c^*$ is potentially unbounded.
+In the limit $\eta \rightarrow \infty$, the regularized objective $\barrier$ asymptotically recovers the unregularized performance index $\mathcal{J}(\bt)$, eliminating the bias $\beta$.
+While Theorem~\ref{thr:convergence_rate} matches the optimal rate of \sgb for a well-behaved $c^*$, Theorem~\ref{thr:worst_case} will show that \lbsgb guarantees convergence even when $c^*$ is potentially unbounded.